Skip to content

 Probiotic bacteria have been extensively researched, especially those available in supplement form.
 It's best to use strains which have been extensively researched in children but in general, probiotics are very safe supplements and suitable for most people from infancy into old age.

 This article has hopefully given you lots of advice on choosing the best probiotic for your child.
-It can be a minefield but aim for a probiotic supplement that has been researched in kids and supports your child’s health complaint or circumstances.
+It can be tough but aim for a probiotic supplement that has been researched in kids and supports your child’s health needs.

 Wishing your children a healthy and happy future!